The 15 Best Employee Appreciation Ideas Your Staff Will Love

 Always say thank you.
-It’s simple and takes two seconds out of your busy day.
-Whether it be for delivering a report or a coffee in the morning, it will mean so much to those who hear it.
+It's simple and takes two seconds out of your busy day.
+It will mean so much to those who hear it.

-Start small, perhaps pick a couple of the ideas to implement at the workplace and ensure your team are engaged.
+Start small; perhaps pick some ideas to implement at the workplace and ensure your team are engaged.
 Remember to track how your team is taking in the new activities.

 Your business performance and morale won't change drastically overnight, but taking it day by day will see you reach key long-term goals and build a healthy work culture.

 Each staff will have different methods of learning and react differently to change.
-It is important to understand the strengths and weakness of your team.
+Therefore, it is vital to understand the strengths and weaknesses of your team.

 Best of luck with your process!